bradleyGamiMarques/PersonaGrimoire/README.md

     `make build` - Builds the executable.

     `make run` - Runs the executable.
 Starts the server on PORT 5000.

+4. In another terminal run docker-compose -f docker-compose.yaml up.

+   This will pull the Postgres image down and start the container.

 ## Contributing to the project
 Notice something?
 Say something by [filing an issue](https://github.com/bradleyGamiMarques/PersonaGrimoire/issues/new).